FaolanH/pands-weekly-tasks/README.md

 ----------
 ### Week One: Hello World

-#### This simple task was the first one given in the module, a common introduction phrase used when teaching coding.
+#### This simple task was the first one given in the module; a common introduction phrase used when teaching coding.
 The phrase is then printed in the terminal

 #### Output:
 #### "Hello, World!"